Quantum algorithms for quantum chemistry and quantum materials science: Simulation challenges in molecular and materials science

 Nevertheless, because of computational limitations, the standard approach today for modeling vibrational dynamics in large complex environments is to invoke a very old flavor of theory: Kubo theory \cite{nitzan2006chemical}.
 In this case, one focuses on energy gaps and uses a semiclassical expansion of the line-shape.
 However, even for the energy gaps one relies on diagonalization of the quantum subsystem and this limits the problems that are accessible; systems with many interacting quantum states -- for instance, very large H/J molecular aggregates \cite{riehl1986circularly} -- are difficult or out of reach.

 \item \textit{Plasmonic chemistry}.
-A recent development is the possibility of using metal particles (with large cross sections) as a tool to absorb light and, with the resulting plasmonic excitations, initiate ``plasmonic chemistry''.
-Already, there are a few examples in the literature of hot plasmonic chemistry, including the dissociation of hydrogen molecules \cite{mukherjee2012hot}.
+A recent development is the possibility of using metal particles (with large cross sections) as a tool to absorb light and, with the resulting plasmonic excitations, initiate ``plasmonic chemistry''~\cite{cortes2018activating}.
+Already, there are a few well-studied examples in the literature of hot plasmonic chemistry, such as the plasmon induced dissociation of hydrogen molecules on nanoparticles~\cite{mukherjee2012hot}.
 To better understand this arena, however, one of the key questions is: how do we characterize plasmonic excitations?
 While classical descriptions of plasmons are easy to obtain, quantum descriptions are necessary to model quantum processes, e.g. electron transfer.
 Covering the disparate length scales of plasmonic excitations and the chemical process remains extremely difficult. \end{itemize}

 While quantum dynamics is in principle an ideal simulation problem for a quantum computer, the quantum simulation of quantum molecular dynamics entails several practical challenges.
 Some of this may be viewed as an issue of representation.
 As in the problem of quantum molecular spectroscopy, the nuclear quantum Hamiltonian contains complicated interactions which must be tabulated or calculated on the fly~\cite{kassal2008polynomial}.
 In addition to this, the dynamical quantum state involves near {continuum degrees of freedom}, posing a challenge for the standard discretizations of Hilbert space considered in quantum algorithms.
 Finally, typical spectroscopic observables may be accessible to relatively simple treatments, not requiring the full fidelity of the quantum wave-function evolution.
 These technical issues mean that implementing quantum molecular dynamics with a quantum advantage is likely to remain challenging in practice, despite the favorable theoretical complexity on a quantum device.